What Is Skin Cancer?

 Melanoma is a more aggressive cancer, so it requires a more extensive treatment when compared to basal cells or squamous cells.
 Mohs surgery is not advised for melanoma.
 Rather, surgical excision with wide margins is necessary.
 This makes it even more critical to work with a facial plastic surgeon who can close a large wound with care, reconstruct the area, and restore your pre-cancer appearance.

 Dr. Frederic Mohs created this skin cancer removal method in 1953, and it has quickly become the go-to approach for removing cancerous lesions, especially from the delicate areas of the face.
-Performed in several stages, Mohs surgery takes out the guesswork when it comes to completely removing cancer from an area of the skin.
+Performed in several stages, our Mohs surgery in Austin takes out the guesswork when it comes to completely removing cancer from an area of the skin.

 With each layer of excision, a lab sample is examined.
 If cancer cells are found, the process is repeated.
 It continues until there are no more cancer cells found.
 By progressing slowly and methodically, this approach preserves the most amount of healthy skin cells.
 Mohs is said to have a cure rate of close to 99%.